 The total cost of the project will vary depending on the final approved research array.
-The developer will develop, fund, and operate the research array.
 Costs are dependent on the number of turbines, distance from shore, water depth, and several other factors.
-The power generated from the research array will be delivered into the Maine electric grid.
-The State plans to work with the Legislature and the Public Utilities Commission to identify a process to ensure the best electricity price for ratepayers for the energy from the project.

 Will these structures be visible from shore?

-The research array will located 20 to 40 miles offshore.
-The State established this 20 to 40 mile distance informed by a number of factors, including limiting visual impacts.
+The preferred site for the research array is located approximately 29 miles from the nearest mainland point.
+The State established this distance informed by a number of factors, including limiting visual impacts.
 The permitting process for the array will require a visual impact assessment, which will be shared for public comment.

-Is the UMaine project off of Monhegan part of this research array?
+Is the UMaine project near Monhegan part of this research array?

 The Monhegan project is a separate and independent project on a different timeline from this proposed research array.
 It is a private project by New England Aqua Ventus (NEAV) working with the University of Maine (UMaine) and partially funded by the United States Department of Energy.
 The project involves a single floating platform.
 While it is in a state-designated test site, the state has no direct involvement in the Monhegan project other than in its regulatory function addressing compliance and permitting.

 The Monhegan project must undergo completely different regulatory reviews at the local, State and federal levels.
-This NEAV/UMaine collaboration is poised to deploy the first floating offshore wind turbine in the U.S in 2023, representing an important forward step for floating offshore wind technology.
+This NEAV/UMaine collaboration is poised to be the first floating offshore wind turbine in the U.Swhen deployed, representing an important forward step for floating offshore wind technology.

 The research array is a State-led initiative with very different regulatory process and timeline.
-Additionally, the turbines would be deployed in federal waters, and 20-or-more miles from Maine land.
-While the State plans to utilize the skills and experience of NEAV to help develop the Array project if approved, the research array is a completely different initiative needed to research how multiple floating turbines can best interact and co-exist in the federal waters of the Gulf of Maine, where there is a nationally significant, and currently untapped, wind resource.
+Additionally, the turbines would be deployed in federal waters,.
+While the State plans to utilize the skills and experience of NEAV to help develop the array project if approved, the research array is a completely different initiative needed to research how multiple floating turbines can best interact and co-exist in the federal waters of the Gulf of Maine, where there is a nationally significant, and currently untapped, wind resource.

-How does the research array stakeholder engagement overlap with or differ from the offshore wind roadmap effort?
+How does the research array complement the offshore wind roadmap effort?